Kritish007/Assignment-3/README.md

         }); // End of listener
         return view;
 ```
-CheckedTextViewAll.setCheckMarkDrawable(R.drawable.checkmark); -Brings up the checkmark image to the screen <br/>
+•CheckedTextViewAll.setCheckMarkDrawable(R.drawable.checkmark); -Brings up the checkmark image to the screen <br/>

 The following is in the XML atributes: <br/>
-android:checkMark - to provide a drawble or graphic checkMark. <br/>
+•android:checkMark - to provide a drawble or graphic checkMark. <br/>
 The remaining 3 are an option of using them for specific views in activity_main.xml <br/>
-android:checkMarkTint - This is the tint when applying to check mark. <br/>
+•android:checkMarkTint - This is the tint when applying to check mark. <br/>
-android:checkMarkTintMode - This is used to apply a check mark tint in blending mode <br/>
+•android:checkMarkTintMode - This is used to apply a check mark tint in blending mode <br/>
-android:checked - This is an 'either or' which indicates the checked state.
+•android:checked - This is an 'either or' which indicates the checked state.
 It can be a boolean value such as true or false. <br/>
 The 4 attributes are inherited from the class android.widget.TextView and android.view.View <br/>

 CheckedTextViewAll.setCheckMarkDrawable(0); - Used to set the drawable to the image. if 0 means none.